 Site Plans

-Of all plan view types, site plans give you the broadest view of your design.
+Of all plan view types, site plans give you the broadest view of your design with a bird’s eye view.
 That’s because they focus less on the interior details of the structure and much more on the entire lot on which the structure will be built.

 A site plan will display, from a bird’s eye view, the entire property and every structure that will be on it.
 For a residential home site plan, you might expect to see the exterior outline of the home itself, a detached garage, a shed, a backyard gazebo, or a pool house elsewhere on the property.
 Site plans help viewers visualize the entire property and the spatial relationships between the various structures it will include.